The CIX VFR Club

 Monthly Analysis

 Stars will be awarded on a calendar monthly basis.
-Members will quickly realise that, in a normal month with one Star Event, two Base Airfields, and three Guest Airfields, a maximum of six Stars may be earned by each member during each month.
+Members will quickly realise that, in a normal month with one Star Event, three Base Airfields, a Roving Base, and two Farm Strip groups, a maximum of seven Stars may be earned by each member during each month.
 Stars are accumulated, and a rolling twelve month total is displayed on the Membership List page along with the previous month's total.

 Correcting Errors